Yellow Breakfast Picnic: breakfast picnic with yellow decor and links to all the recipes including homemade croissants and a yogurt parfait bar!

 Make Your Own Yogurt Parfaits

 Then we had some great little yogurt parfaits.
-I set up a little make-your-own yogurt parfait bar with some homemade granola -find our recipe here, along with some strawberries, blueberries, raspberries, toasted coconut, and chocolate.
+I set up a little make-your-own yogurt parfait bar with lots of fresh ingredients like our homemade granola -find our recipe here, along with some fresh fruit including strawberries, blueberries, raspberries, toasted coconut, and chocolate all in little individual mason jars for guests to help themselves too.
+Another great option would be to combine all the fruit together in a larger fruit salad all in one large mason jar.

 I put the greek yogurt into individual mason jars that were about 1/2 full so everyone could take one and add their own toppings.
 Instead of honey, which we usually have on top of greek yogurt, I brought some maple syrup.
 OMGoodness.
 I didn’t know how great it was with yogurt and now I can never go back, haha.